Mason at Indiana University

 Note: IU graduate students, faculty, and staff who need more than 10 GB of permanent storage can apply for accounts on the Research File System (RFS) and the Scholarly Data Archive (SDA).
-See Applying for your SDA or RFS account
+See At IU, how can I apply for an account on the SDA or RFS?

 Working with ePHI research data

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) established rules protecting the privacy and security of personal health data.
 The HIPAA Security Rule set national standards specifically for the security of protected health information (PHI) that is created, stored, transmitted, or received electronically (i.e., electronic protected health information, or ePHI).
 To ensure the confidentiality, integrity, and availability of ePHI data, the HIPAA Security Rule requires organizations and individuals to implement a series of administrative, physical, and technical safeguards when working with ePHI data.

 Although you can use this system for processing or storing electronic protected health information (ePHI) related to official IU research: